If you have oily and sensitive skin and you’re looking for a great cleanser, I think I might’ve found the one for you.

 La Roche Posay Effaclar H Derma-Soothing Hydrating Cleansing Cream

 The Effaclar H Cleansing Cream has a short and straightforward ingredient list, which I appreciate.
 It also has quite a few ingredients that stood out for me.
 Here are some of the good ones and not so good ones:

 Propanediol is a glycol that is quite the multi-tasker in skincare products.
 It can be derived naturally from corn but synthetic options are usually used in cosmetics.

 It is used to improve skin moisturization and help leave a smooth and dewy finish.
 Propanediol is generally a well-tolerated ingredient and is not likely to cause sensitivity or unwanted reactions.

-Niacinamide is my favorite ingredient (right after salicylic acid) found in skincare products and while I enjoy seeing it in my leave-on products like serums and moisturizers, I also get excited when I see it in well-formulated wash off products, too.
+Niacinamide is my favorite ingredient (right after salicylic acid) found in skincare products.
+While I enjoy seeing it in my leave-on products like serums and moisturizers, I also get excited when I see it in well-formulated wash-off products, too.